unsplash/unsplash-php/README.md

 With the token you can now access any additional non-public actions available for the authorized user.

 ### API methods

+For more informations about the the response for each call, do not hesitate do go read the [official documentation]: https://unsplash.com/documentation.

 Some parameters are identical across all methods: